aleshaleksey/fansys23/09-races.md

     - 1 point in a game that does not go above level 10.
     - 4 points in a game that intends to go above level 10.
 - Restrictions (Not an exhaustive list, but can act as a guide):
+  - Blind.
+(3)
+  - No prehensile limbs.
+(3)
+  - Partially prehensile limbs.
+(2)
   - Cannot cross flowing water.
 (2)
+  - Poor Vision.
+Disadvantage on "Appraise", "Navigate", "Observe", "Prospect", "Sense Motive" rolls that rely on sight.
+(2)
+  - Dense.
+Disadvantage on "Climb", "Fly" and "Swim" rolls, as well as skill and ability rolls made for jumping.
+(2)
+  - Only one prehensile limb.
+(1)
   - No sense of hearing or smell.
 (1)
-  - Blind.
-(3)
-  - Only one prehensile limb.
-(1)
-  - No prehensile limbs.
-(3)